FIVE MOST SURPRISING FINDS

 How did a Black art form created to expose oppression become the most profitable instrument of Black self-destruction — owned and operated by three foreign-controlled corporations?

 A puzzle master identifies the variable that changed.
-The art form did not evolve toward destruction.
-It was redirected when three corporations consolidated distribution, defunded the conscious artists, and promoted the content that fed the pipeline.
+Far from evolving toward destruction, the art form was redirected when three corporations consolidated distribution, defunded the conscious artists, and promoted the content that fed the pipeline.
 The audience did not demand the shift.
-The shift was imposed, and the audience was trained to accept it through the only mechanism the industry controls — what gets promoted, distributed, and played.
+It was imposed instead, training listeners to accept whatever the industry controls through promotion, distribution, and play.

 Withdraw capital from the pipeline.
 Fund conscious artists directly.
 Build Black-owned distribution.
 Make ownership the condition of fandom.